Call for Industry Forums & Industry Track Papers

 Industry leaders are invited to propose and lead Industry Forums.
 The format is open and could include industry talks, demos and/or panel discussions.
 Topics are expected to cover timely and interesting, or even controversial issues in all areas of multimedia, including but not limited to, emerging applications or standards, industry trends, technical breakthroughs, user needs, and social aspects.
 The industry forum would provide a platform for participants to discuss recent technological advances and innovations, and/or their vision for the next 5~10 years in multimedia.
-A 1-page description of the proposed Industry Forum should be submitted to the Industry Program co-chairs (Onur Guleryuz, Ton Kalker) by January 15, 2016.
+A 1-page description of the proposed Industry Forum should be submitted by the deadline to the Industry Program Chairs as outlined below.
 Technical papers and/or other related material may be optionally submitted to accepted industry forums following the guidelines for Industry Track papers below.
 Other supplemental materials such as presentation slides (up to 10MB) may also be submitted for inclusion in the USB proceedings.

 Call for Industry Track Papers

 The industry program also solicits technical papers submissions to the industry track, including papers associated with an accepted Industry Forum or technical papers from industry members addressing the practice and applications of multimedia.
 Technical papers should not be longer than 4 pages and will be reviewed following the same procedure as workshop papers, where novelty, presentation quality and experimental validation will be considered.
 Only electronic submissions will be accepted through the CMT online system under the “Industry Track”.
 Accepted papers must be registered and presented at the conference; otherwise they will not be included in IEEE Xplore.

 - Industry Forum submission deadline: October 23, 2017

 - Industry Track Paper submission deadline: December 1, 2017